BazzaCuda/MinimalistMediaPlayerX/README.md

 `S`                     | re`[S]`tart the current media file from the beginning, aka `[S]`tartover `F8`                    | skip to the previous chapter, if there is one `F9`                    | skip to the next chapter, if there is one `Right Arrow`           | pauses the video and steps forwards one frame.
-Can be held down for rapid continuous stepping.
-`Left Arrow`            | pauses the video and steps backwards one frame.
-Can be held down for rapid continuous stepping.
+Can be held down for rapid continuous stepping `Left Arrow`            | pauses the video and steps backwards one frame.
+Can be held down for rapid continuous stepping `Shift-Home`            | toggle shuffle mode on and off **Playlist** |
-**Playlist** |
 `A`                     | play the first media file in the playlist (`[Z]`/`[END]` plays last) `HOME`                  | play the first media file in the playlist (`[Z]`/`[END]` plays last)